-Labs provide practical experiences for completing hydrologic analyses, and thinking through complex water resources issues.
-As there is no dedicated lab section for this class, the individual labs have been designed to be take-home exercises.
-You are free to work with others on these exercises, but make sure that you do your own calculations and your own write-ups for these labs.
+Exercises provide practical experiences for completing hydrologic analyses, and thinking through complex water resources issues.
+As there is no dedicated lab section for this class, the individual exercises have been designed to be take-home exercises.
+You are free to work with others on these exercises, but make sure that you do your own calculations and your own write-ups for these exercises.
 Do not copy each others' written answers.
 Unless otherwise stated, I expect all answers to be written in complete sentences with all words correctly spelled.
-The class GTF is responsible for introducing and overseeing these labs.
-In the Schedule at the end of this syllabus, there are specific dates for when each lab will be introduced, and for when each lab is due.
-Labs must be turned in digitally on Blackboard by the class period noted - otherwise you will receive a ZERO on that assignment unless you have made arrangements with me beforehand.
-It is essential that you complete the labs because many of them build on knowledge you have gained from a previous lab.
-You are also welcome to use the SSIL lab to complete the labs.
+In the Schedule at the end of this syllabus, there are specific dates for when each exercise will be introduced, and for when each is due.
+Exercises must be turned in to me by the class period noted - otherwise you will receive a ZERO on that assignment unless you have made arrangements with me beforehand.
+It is essential that you complete the exercises because many of them build on knowledge you have gained from a previous exercise.
+You are also welcome to use the SSIL lab to complete the exercises.